Effective Rankine-Hugoniot conditions for shock waves in periodic media: Conclusions

 \section{Conclusions}

-Since a shock (or any wave) that propagates in periodic media may be affected by effective dispersion, it is important to make the distinction between viscous shocks and dispersive shocks.
+Since a shock (or any wave) that propagates in a periodic medium may be influenced by effective dispersion, it is important to make the distinction between viscous shocks and dispersive shocks.
 Viscous shocks are characterized by the presence of (nearly) discontinuous fronts and by loss in entropy (which in this work is defined by \eqref{entropy}).
 The main result of this work is an estimate for the speed of a vanishing-viscosity shock propagating in a periodic medium, based on a leading order -- dispersionless -- homogenized system.
 Through multiple numerical experiments, we tested the validity of this estimate and found that the agreement is good.
 Nevertheless, it is important to remark that the estimate is expected to hold only when the dispersive effects are relatively small.
 These results represent a generalization of the results presented in \cite{Ketcheson_LeVeque_2011}.

 We are also interested in finding a condition for a shock to propagate in periodic media without being regularized by the induced dispersive effects.
-Such a condition is hypothesized in \cite{Ketcheson_LeVeque_2011} for the one-dimensional setting.
-However, this result does not extend to the 2D medium considered here.
-We found empirically that when $\theta=0^\circ$ and $Z=1$ stable (right-going) shocks propagate with speed such that $s_{\text{eff}}>c_m(\sigma_r)$ where $c_m(\sigma_r)$ denotes the mean value of the sound speed (to the right of the shock) in the periodic media.
-Nevertheless, this condition is not true for more general media.
-A general condition might be found by deriving a dispersive correction to the leading order homogenized system \eqref{homogenized_leading_order}, and then applying a relaxation method (as in \cite{mazaheri2016first,favrie2017rapid}) that would allow writing the dispersive homogenized system as a hyperbolic model.
+Such a condition has been developed in \cite{Ketcheson_LeVeque_2011} for the one-dimensional setting.
+Although in experiments we have observed similar trend (namely, that larger shocks in less-dispersive media tend to persist), we have not found an extension of the specific criterion from \cite{Ketcheson_LeVeque_2011} to the 2D medium considered here.
+We found empirically that when $\theta=0^\circ$ and $Z=1$ stable (right-going) shocks propagate with speed such that $s_{\text{eff}}>c_m(\sigma_r)$ where $c_m(\sigma_r)$ denotes the mean value of the sound speed (to the right of the shock) in the periodic medium.
+Nevertheless, this condition does not hold for more general media.
+A general condition might be found by deriving a dispersive correction to the leading order homogenized system \eqref{homogenized_leading_order} (like the ones obtained in \cite{leveque2003,Fish2001,ketcheson2015diffractons}) and then applying a relaxation method (like in \cite{mazaheri2016first,favrie2017rapid}) that would allow writing the dispersive homogenized system as a hyperbolic model.
 In such a model, the characteristic speeds would be modified by the dispersive effects via the relaxation term.
 Given such a hyperbolic model one could apply the standard theory of hyperbolic equations to obtain the Lax-entropy condition.
+One could also study this problem by deriving the dispersive homogenized system and then applying the modulation theory of \cite{whitham1965non}.